NetApp to acquire Spot (formerly Spotinst) to gain cloud infrastructure management tools – TechCrunch

 “Spot will continue to offer and fully support our products, both now and as part of NetApp when the transaction closes.
 In fact, joining forces with NetApp will bring additional resources to Spot that you’ll see in our ability to deliver our roadmap and new innovation even faster and more broadly,” he wrote in the post.

 NetApp has been quite acquisitive this year.
 It acquired Talon Storage in early March and CloudJumper at the end of April.
-This represents the 20th acquisition overall for the company, according to Crunchbase data.
+This represents the twentieth acquisition overall for the company, according to Crunchbase data.

 Spot was founded in 2015 in Tel Aviv.
-It raised over $52 million, according to Crunchbase data.
+It has raised over $52 million, according to Crunchbase data.
 The deal is expected to close later this year, assuming it passes typical regulatory hurdles.